cyb3rxp/awesome-soc/hr_training.md

 ![image](https://user-images.githubusercontent.com/16035152/208257245-e481c2ad-4523-438c-9e49-a5e0999c300f.png)

-# HR roles and organization:
+# HR roles and organization

 As per what is explained on the [management page](https://github.com/cyb3rxp/awesome-soc/blob/main/management.md#soc-organization), I would recommend to make sure the following roles are being assigned to people:
 * SOC analyst;